black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 90
 Update the string "You now have a new weapon." to "You now have a " followed by the name of the new weapon, and remember to end the sentence with a period.

+# Step 91
+Back at the beginning of this project, you created the inventory array.
+Add the newWeapon to the end of the inventory array using the push() method.